ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 I should have an emoji here, :hugs: to be exact.
 If I add the `s` to the query, it finds it, but not without it.
 Let's try to enhance the search for this kind of purpose by adding a bit of fuzziness to the search.

-The idea is to allow some inexact work to match the query.
+The idea is to allow some inexact words to match the query.
 For that, we will use what's called [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 In fact, as I already said, I'm a slacker, so Bleve will do it for me.
 Unfortunately, I could not find any way to add a default fuzzy parameter to `query` search.
 I still can add `~` to words of my search to enable fuzzy search on them.
 As my expectations are not high, I will do it the "just hack it" way.
 If I have no results from the query, I will do a specific